julietday422/Tanzanian_Well_Status_Prediction/README.md

 ![Getting water from a stream or river](Images/Tanzania_River_Water_1.jpeg)
 *Getting water from a stream or river*

 For the purposes of our analysis we only retained 4 technical columns and dropped the others.
-This left us with the following dependant (feature) columns "source_type", "water_quality", "waterpoint_type", "construction_year".
-In addition, the dependant column "status_group" provided us with the functional status of each well.
+This left us with the following dependent (feature) columns "source_type", "water_quality", "waterpoint_type", "construction_year".
+In addition, the dependent column "status_group" provided us with the functional status of each well.

 The "status_group" column provided 3 potential outcomes.
 We combined 2 of these into one to convert our ternary problem into a binary problem.
 In a new column named "sg_new" we assigned values of "non functional" and "functional needs repair" to value 0 representing a well that needs work.
 A value of 1 was assigned to wells that were "functional".
 ![Getting water from a stream or river](Images/Tanzania_Murky_Water.jpeg)